Counseling and Social Work

 Frequently Asked Questions

-Counselors arrange a 5th-grade orientation for all incoming students.
-Students from private schools are invited to join as well.
+The counselors, along with a building administrator, visit each elementary school in the spring and are involved with the 6th Grade Welcome event in August.
 Upon their arrival at RMS, students are assigned to a team of three to four teachers.
 This allows for each teacher to get to know your student well.
-RMS counselors are also here to support your student through classroom lessons, groups, and individual meetings.
+RMS counselors are also here to support your student’s academic and social-emotional development through individual meetings, group interventions, and large group presentations.

-I’m a new student to RMS.
+I’m a new student to Batavia Public School District 101.
 What can I expect?

-Counselors host a day for our new students to come to Rotolo, it is usually held in early August.
-It is an opportunity to meet other new students and time for your counselor to get to know you.
-If a student comes later in the school year, he or she will be set up with one to two students as their peer guide(s).
+Counselors meet with all students new to the district during the first week of school.
+This meeting is an opportunity to connect with other new students and for your counselor to get to know you.
+If a student enrolls at Rotolo later in the school year, he or she will be set up with one to two students as their peer guide(s).
 Peer guides escort new students to classes, explain lunchroom procedures, sit with them at lunch, and help introduce them to other students.
 All new students need to know their counselor is here to support them in this transition and will help any way possible.

 What do I do if someone is bullying me?

 Contact a staff member.
 You can fill out this bullying form.
 That will let the Deans know that they need to review the issue.
 Any reports of bullying will be investigated by the deans and you will be interviewed for more information.
-If you need additional support, fill out a Student Services Check In Form which will prompt a member of our student services team to reach out to you.
+If you need additional support, fill out the Student Services Check In Form (found under “Students” in the main menu), which will prompt a member of our student services team to reach out to you.
 It MUST be reported because if we don’t know about it, we can’t respond.

 What if I can not open my locker?

-You may come in the building after registration and begin to practice opening your locker.
-During the first two weeks of school, administrators, teachers, hall monitors, District coordinators, and counselors are in the hallways to help with lockers.
-During the school year, there is always a hall monitor or administrator available to open the locker.
+You may enter the building after registration and begin practicing opening your locker.
+During the first two weeks of school, our administrators, teachers, hall monitors, District coordinators, and counselors are in the hallways to help with lockers.
+During the school year, there is always staff in the hallway to help open the locker.

 Will I be able to choose my classes?

-All students take Math, Science, Language Arts, Social Studies, and Lunch/X-Time.
+All students take Math, Science, Language Arts, Social Studies, Lunch, and Bulldog Block.
 Additionally, students take a variety of exploratory classes.
-Each student takes PE daily (all year) and several other courses (for 12 weeks).
-Seventh graders are able to choose which foreign language class they will take (French or Spanish) and a technology course (Computers or Design and Modeling).
-Eighth graders can choose from about 20 different exploratory classes.
+Every student takes PE and Health (for 6th and 7th grade only) and has the option to take several other courses.
+Seventh graders can choose a world language class (French or Spanish), among other courses.
+Eighth graders can choose from about 15 different exploratory classes.

 Can I drop a class once I am enrolled?

 Students typically can not drop a course once it is in their schedule.
-If there is an error in your schedule, please see your counselor so that it can be corrected.
-Occasionally, there are scheduling issues that may arise and these can be considered on a case-by-case basis.
-Deciding that you do not like the class or are not getting along with your teacher is not a reason for a course to be changed.
+Please contact our registrar in Student Services so that it can be corrected.
+Occasionally, scheduling issues may arise and can be considered on a case-by-case basis.
+Deciding that you do not like the class or are not getting along with your teacher is not a reason to change the course.
 Please carefully consider the courses you select during registration.

 What do I do if I have concerns about an issue in a classroom?

 The first step is to talk to your teacher and try to resolve the issue.
-If the issue is not resolved, contact your grade-level counselor and explain the situation.
+If the issue is not resolved, contact your grade-level counselor (or social worker, if applicable) for support with the situation.

 .